Mushymato/TrinketTinker/guide/001-Tinker.md

 | `Chatter` | [Dictionary\<string, ChatterLinesData\>](005.1-Chatter.md) | _null_ | Gives the trinket dialogue for use with the [Chatter ability](005.1-Chatter.md). |

 ### DEPRECATED
 - `Motions`, previously a list of `MotionData` that is unused except for the first element.
-It has been removed since 1.5.0, please use only `Motion` from now on.
+It has been removed since TrinketTinker 1.5.0, please use only `Motion` from now on.

 ### Unlock Conditions